MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/viewcell.md

 ![](viewcell-images/screenshots.png "NativeCell on each Platform")

 The `ViewCellRenderer` class exposes platform-specific methods for rendering the custom cell.
-This is the `GetCell` method on the iOS platform, the `GetCellCore` method on the Android platform, and the `GetTemplate` method on the Windows Phone platform.
+This is the `GetCell` method on the iOS platform, the `GetCellCore` method on the Android platform, and the `GetTemplate` method on UWP.

 Each custom renderer class is decorated with an `ExportRenderer` attribute that registers the renderer with Xamarin.Forms.
 The attribute takes two parameters – the type name of the Xamarin.Forms cell being rendered, and the type name of the custom renderer.
 The `assembly` prefix to the attribute specifies that the attribute applies to the entire assembly.